Overview of the New Zealand Government's Budget process and its key stages.

 The Budget process allows the Government to:

-• set its fiscal objectives in respect of revenue, expenditure, debt repayment and investment
+- set its fiscal objectives in respect of revenue, expenses, the operating balance (before gains and losses), debt and investment;

-• allocate the available resources, consistent with the Government's strategic objectives and priorities
+- allocate available resources, consistent with the Government's strategic objectives and priorities;

 Specific phases of the Budget#